-By negotiating rebates with formula manufacturers, States are able to serve more people.
-For FY 2010, rebate savings were $1.7 billion, supporting an average of 1.9 million participants each month, or 20.5 percent of the estimated average monthly caseload.
+By negotiating rebates with formula manufacturers, states are able to serve more people.
+For FY 2017, rebate savings were $1.74 billion, supporting an average of 1.55 million participants each month, or 21.25 percent of the estimated average monthly caseload.

-An administering FMNP State agency may be the agriculture department, the health department, or any other agency approved by the chief executive officer of the State or Indian Tribal organization.
-Click here to go to the FMNP State agency directory.
+An administering FMNP state agency may be the agriculture department, the health department, or any other agency approved by the chief executive officer of the state or Indian Tribal organization.

 Contact the USDA Food and Nutrition Service Public Information Staff at 703-305-2286, or by mail at 3101 Park Center Drive, Room 819, Alexandria, Virginia 22302.